 This time of year, trees put on quite a spectacular show.
-Their leaves colored in yellow, orange, and red create impressive scenery.
-Unfortunately, as the season progresses, the once beautiful leaves turn your lawn into a mess.
-Whether you’re a veteran homeowner or you’ve just bought your first home, cleaning up leaves is a cumbersome task.
+Their leaves, colored in yellow, orange, and red, create impressive scenery.
+Unfortunately, the once beautiful leaves turn your lawn into a mess as the season progresses.
+Whether you’re a veteran homeowner or just bought your first home, cleaning up leaves is cumbersome.
 Having the proper plan and tools can make it easier.

 Here are some tips to help with your leaf cleanup project.

 Before you start working, consider how you will dispose of your leaves.
 Some cities allow you to rake leaves into the street for pickup.
 If this is the case in your city, ensure you don’t cover storm drains or block fire hydrants.

 Otherwise, you may have a local collection center that’ll allow you to drop off yard waste.
 If this is the case for you, your city may require proof of residency before you can drive in and begin dumping.
 In West Bend, you must have a sticker to gain access.
 For us, it’s the best $25 ever spent.